 (a) Hospital level of care at an accredited medical facility provided as medically necessary;

-(b) Inpatient skilled nursing care and end-of-life care provided at the corrections medical center;
+(b) Inpatient skilled nursing care and end-of-life care provided at the Franklin medical center;

 (c) Intermediate inpatient and outpatient care provided at Frazier health center.